Callan-Rubakov Effect and Higher Charge Monopoles: Introduction and Summary

-In the presence of the monopole, the Higgs field has a non-trivial profile that vanishes in the core of the monopole: \eq{ \lim_{r\to 0} \Phi=0~. } At long range, the Higgs field breaks the UV gauge symmetry down an IR subgroup, but in the core of the monopole $SU(N)$ gauge symmetry is restored.
-This non-trivial Higgs profile creates a potential well that traps the non-abelian gauge degrees of freedom that are broken at long range (referred to as $W$-bosons) to the monopole world core.
-The trapped $W$-boson phase modes give rise to localized gauge degrees of freedom $\varphi_I$ (which we refer to as the dyon degrees of freedom) that are charged under long range gauge symmetries.

-The dyon degrees of freedom couple to the low energy fermion degrees of freedom through the to the UV fermion-gauge field interaction which can be read off explicitly from the spectrum of exact fermion zero-modes.
-Once we have derived the coupling between the dyon degrees of freedom and the IR fermions, we can integrate out the $\varphi_I$ to obtain the effective boundary condition on the fermions.
+The dyon degrees of freedom couple to the low energy fermion degrees of freedom through the coupling to the UV gauge field which can be read off explicitly from the spectrum of exact fermion zero-modes.
+With these solutions in hand, one can then integrate out the dyon degrees of freedom to obtain the effective boundary condition on the long range fermion degrees of freedom.

-The resulting boundary conditions are qualitatively similar to the boundary conditions found by Callan and Rubakov: for a generic in-going scattering state, the corresponding out-going state generically has fractional fermion occupation numbers.
-This reflects the following physical process.